a Latin phrase that is the defence where the defendant claims he has not committed a wrong

 Archive | N RSS feed for this section

-a Latin phrase for there is nothing.
+a Latin phrase for no one is above the law.

 Enter your email address to stay current on legal news and receive special offers